kaleidos-ventures/taiga/python/docs/events.md

 userstories.delete
 ```

-We may also have other actions if required; for example: `projectinvitations.revoke`
+We may have other actions if required; for example: `projectinvitations.revoke`.

+We may also have events that affect only a subset of atributes of an object; for example `projects.permissions.update`.

+We can send actions inside an event.
+The type must be `action` and the content should be an action described above.

 #### `projectinvitations.create`